easytarget/MQ-Pro-IO/README.md

 ### Functional assignments
 The following shows all the function combinations available on the MQ Pro GPIO connector.
 * **All** pins can also do Digital Input and Output when not assigned to a specific internal interface.
-* I do not list all interface types here, eg SPI (audio) and IR functions are available on GPIO pins but not covered in this guide.
-Creating overlays and using them is quite possible but I do not need these features and have limited resources, so I leave it as an excercise for others / the future.
-Sorry..
+* I do not list all interface types here, eg PCM (audio) and IR functions are available on GPIO pins but not covered in this guide.
+  * Creating entries for them is quite possible but I do not need these features and have limited resources, so I leave it as an excercise for others / the future.
+  * Also see the issues list where I have enhancement request issues open for some of these features.

 ```text
 Gpio Header: